lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This document references `id-pkix` and `id-aa`, both defined in {{!RFC5911}} and {{!RFC5912}}.

-This document defines the arc depicted in {{code-ata-arc}}.
+This document defines the OID depicted in {{code-ata-oid}}.

 ~~~
--- Arc for Evidence types
+-- OID for Evidence types
 id-ata OBJECT IDENTIFIER ::= { id-aa (TBD1) }
 ~~~
-{: #code-ata-arc title="New OID Arc for PKIX Evidence Statement Formats"}
+{: #code-ata-oid title="New OID for PKIX Evidence Statement Formats"}

 ## Evidence Attribute and Extension {#sec-evidenceAttr}